-Silk Way Rally is one of the biggest competitions in the world of cross country rallying
+Silk Way Rally is one of the most large-scale competition in the world of cross-country rallies.

 Since 2016, the rally has taken form of a transcontinental rally marathon, uniting the sportsmen from dozens of countries on the unique route along the ancient Silk Road.

-Since 2016, the rally has taken form of a transcontinental cross-country marathon, uniting racers from dozens of countries along the ancient Silk Road.
 In 2019 Silk Way Rally sets off from Irkutsk on July 6.
-After that the competitors will proceed to the world’s deepest lake and reach the first bivouac.
+After that the competitors will proceed to the world’s deepest lake, Baikal, and reach the first bivouac.
 While the racers are exploring new regions, TV audience gets an opportunity to follow them on their way across East Siberia, Russian taiga forests, Mongolian steppes, Chinese plains and the sands of Gobi desert.
 Finish ceremony will take place on July 16 in a picturesque town of Dunhuang right at the foot of the high dunes.

 Rally Organizers continue to create new opportunities for the competitors: in 2019 Silk Way Rally will become a Candidate Rally for FIA World Cup for Cross-Country Rallies, which is the main racing series in the discipline.
 By changing the status of a traditional race, the rally reaches an entirely new level of organization, being from now on strictly supervised by FIA.